minagawah/simple-i18n-solution/README.md

 - __Always have 2 templates__ for 2 languages which is intuitive to manage.
 - You can avoid __hundreds of locale files scattered around the project__ which is hard to grasp.
 (which happens when managing i18n on JS side)
-- __Designers get to work on the page as HTML__, not as chunks of JSON key-values.
+- __Designers get to work on the page as HTML__, not meaningless JSON key-values.

 ## 2. Instructions